 The UK ancestry visa or British ancestry visa is a UK visa for immigration, which allows a Commonwealth citizen to immigrate to the UK.
 If an individual is a Commonwealth citizen and is able to show that one of his/her grandparents was born in the UK (including Southern Ireland prior to 31 March 1922), then he or she may apply for a visa that will allow to stay in the UK for a period of 5 years.

-Features of Ancestry Visa UK
+Features Of the Ancestry Visa UK

 - During the 5 year period, individual is allowed to work without restriction.